Coriander: Etymology

-First attested in English during the late 14th century, the word "coriander" derives from the Old French coriandre, which comes from Latin coriandrum, in turn from Ancient Greek κορίαννον : koríannon (or κορίανδρον : koríandron), possibly derived from or related to κόρις : kóris (a bed bug), and was given on account of its fetid, bug-like smell.
+First attested in English during the late 14th century, the word "coriander" derives from the Old French coriandre, which comes from Latin coriandrum, in turn from Ancient Greek κορίανδρον : koríandron (also κορίαννον : koríannon), possibly derived from or related to κόρις : kóris (a bed bug), and was given on account of its fetid, bug-like smell.

-The earliest attested form of the word is the Mycenaean Greek ko-ri-ja-da-na (variants: ko-ri-a_{2}-da-na, ko-ri-ja-do-no, ko-ri-jo-da-na) written in Linear B syllabic script (reconstructed as ', similar to the name of Minos' daughter Ariadne) which later evolved to koriannon or koriandron, and Koriander (German).
+The earliest attested form of the word is the Mycenaean Greek ko-ri-ja-da-na (variants: ko-ri-a_{2}-da-na, ko-ri-ja-do-no, ko-ri-jo-da-na) written in Linear B syllabic script (reconstructed as ', similar to the name of Minos' daughter Ariadne) which later evolved to koriannon or koriandron.

 Cilantro is the Spanish word for coriander, also deriving from coriandrum.
 It is the common term in US English for coriander leaves due to their extensive use in Mexican cuisine, but the seeds are referred to as coriander in American English.

-Origin
+Origin and distribution

-Coriander grows wild over a wide area of Western Asia and Southern Europe, making it difficult to define where the plant is native and where it was only recently established.
-Recent works suggest that wild coriander in Israel and Portugal might be an ancestor of cultivated coriander.
-They have low germination rates and a small vegetative appearance.
-Israeli coriander has an extremely hard fruit coat.
+Coriander is native to the Mediterranean Basin.
+It grows wild over a wide area of West Asia and Southern Europe, making it difficult to define where the plant is native and where it was only recently established.
+Some research on wild coriander indicates that Israel and Portugal may be locations for its origin.
+Seeds have low germination rates, a small vegetative appearance, and a hard seed coat.

-In Israel, fifteen desiccated mericarps were found in the Pre-Pottery Neolithic B level (six to eight thousand years ago) of the Nahal Hemar Cave, and eleven from ~8,000–7,500 years ago in Pre-Pottery Neolithic C in Atlit-Yam.
+In Israel, fifteen desiccated mericarps were found in the Pre-Pottery Neolithic B level (six to eight thousand years ago) of the Nahal Hemar Cave, and eleven from about 8,000–7,500 years ago in Pre-Pottery Neolithic C in Atlit-Yam.
 If these finds do belong to these archaeological layers, they are the oldest find of coriander in the world.
 The herb is mentioned in the Torah as a point of reference for the taste of manna, implying it was a well-known ingredient in ancient Israel.

 About 500 ml of coriander mericarps were recovered from the tomb of Tutankhamen.
 As coriander does not grow wild in Egypt, this could be proof that coriander was cultivated by the ancient Egyptians.
 The Ebers Papyrus, an Egyptian text dated around 1550 BCE, mentioned uses of coriander.

 Coriander may have been cultivated in Greece since at least the second millennium BCE.
 One of the Linear B tablets recovered from Pylos refers to the species as being cultivated for the manufacture of perfumes.
 It was used in two forms: as a spice for its seeds and as an herb for the flavour of its leaves.
 This appears to be confirmed by archaeological evidence: the large quantities of coriander retrieved from an Early Bronze Age layer at Sitagroi in Macedonia could point to cultivation of the herb at that time.